 Jayne says that it’s for this reason that leading western institutions are reaching out to complementary practitioners with growing frequency, to explore areas where different medical systems can be successfully integrated.
 Indeed she is currently a participating researcher in an acupuncture clinical trial with the MD Anderson Cancer Center, Wake Forest University School of Medicine and the University of Hawaii John A. Burns School of Medicine.

-Jayne is a pioneer of integrated medicine in Hawaii.
-She founded and runs the acupuncture programs in the cancer and women’s centers at the largest hospital in the Pacific Basin; she has been appointed by two governors to the state Board of Acupuncture, which she currently chairs.
-She has a masters and a doctorate in oriental medicine, and has four times been a recipient of major grants from Komen for the Cure to treat indigent breast cancer patients.
+Jayne is a pioneer of integrated medicine.
+She founded and runs the acupuncture programs in the cancer and women’s centers at the largest hospital in the Pacific Basin; she has been appointed by two governors to the state Board of Acupuncture, and now is on the board for the NCCAOM, the National Certification Commission for Acupuncture and Oriental Medicine.
+She has four times been a recipient of major grants from Komen for the Cure to treat indigent breast cancer patients.
 She is a frequent guest on TV and in print as a nationally-recognized expert for her views on healthy lifestyles, self-care and empowerment.

 Sign up to get the latest on healthcare trends, sales, new products and more